A small business guide to federal set-aside contracts

 SAM.gov's own help center.
 Its screens and exact steps change over time, so when in doubt, follow the current instructions at sam.gov.

 Set-Aside Pro is an independent publication, not affiliated with the SBA, the VA, or SAM.gov.
 Registering and renewing on SAM.gov are free at sam.gov — be cautious of third-party services that charge for it.
-SAM.gov's screens and steps change; this is a plain-English overview, not official instructions.
-Always confirm the current process on SAM.gov.
+Certification rules and SAM.gov's screens change; this is a plain-English overview, not official instructions.
+Always confirm the current process with the SBA, the VA, or SAM.gov.